texastribune/data-visuals-guides/kit-setup.md

 {% endmacro %}
 ```

-The result is the content is wrapped in a <p> tag and placed on the page.
+The result is the paragraph is wrapped in a <p> tag and placed on the page.
+It does this over and over, until all the text is placed on the page.

 #### Illustrator graphics and other elements

 Graphics and other elements are placed on the page differently than they are in graphics.
-You will notice in the above example, one of our Illustrator graphics is inserted into the Google doc like so:
+You will notice in [this example](https://docs.google.com/document/d/1vIy6uXDwut2jP-kILbiM3SmECOBxZf3lPxLEtyQ_N_c/edit), one of our Illustrator graphics is inserted into the Google doc like so:

 ```html
 {.insert}